JamesNewton/Vision/README.md

 # Vision
-Just some experiments with vision
+Just some experiments with local vision (e.g. no cloud dependencies)

 ## Setup
 An Aaeon Boxer B with an extra many GB SDcard to provide additional storage.
 These little units are available for next to nothing today, used or "new old stock".
 They have: